jinsong8/FinRpt/README.md

 ## 🌹 Acknowledgmentsons

-This project use [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) for mdoels fine-tuning and [ReportLab](https://www.reportlab.com/) for PDF report generation.
+This project use [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) for mdoels fine-tuning, [verl](https://github.com/volcengine/verl) for reinforcement learning, and [ReportLab](https://www.reportlab.com/) for PDF report generation.
 Special thanks for providing the foundation for this work.

 ## 📚 License
 MIT License